morgana-x/dmfLib/README.md

 https://archive.org/details/suzumiya-haruhi-no-gyakuten-3

-This may also work on "Queen Busters"'s .DMF files (A super smash brothers styled game also made by the same developers)
+This also works on Queen Busters's .DMF files (A super smash brothers styled game also made by the same developers)

 https://archive.org/details/queen-busters